matthewsides/Project02/README.md

 The IDE ( Integrated Development Environment) used was repl.it, the features it provided consisted of a debugger (find problems), compiler (run the code), explorer (find files), source editor (text editor),form builder, data dictionary, data file viewer.

+### Logic Behind the IDE used in project 2

+The Intergrated Development Enviroment or IDE for short (acronym) used in the development as briefly covered above was repl.it, the reasoning behind this is due to the ability to link the code directly to a Github repository or storage and consistently save the code and the coding language required (C++) being compatible with the IDE.
+Whilst the inclusion of two seperate windows that enable real time usage being able to test and view the outcome without having to use another program or go into another window was a turning point in the decision as to which IDE should be used to develop project 2 (Higher or Lower Application).

 ### Debugging process and debugging facilities in your chosen IDE

 The Debugging proccess consisted of using the facilities given by the IDE which was to print errors as to what was wrong and pointing me into the direction as to what line or lines were incorrectly coded or were causing problems.
 Thus once re-directed to the line after reading the feedback given a response was given as to whether I should alter the code directly or if more research is needed.